-Over the next three years, ICSE will be working with partner schools and experts from science, companies and non-formal education providers.
-Together our Science Factory team will create regional networks and design various innovative and creative hands-on activities together.
+We collaborate with partner schools and experts from science, companies and non-formal education providers.
+Together our Science Factory team creates regional networks and designs various innovative and creative hands-on activities.

-Schools are encouraged to run these activities with the support of mentors from local partnerships, including enterprises or community members versed in science.
-These mentors use their expertise to guide teachers, students, and external participants through their open schooling projects.
+Schools run activities with the support of mentors from local partnerships, including enterprises or community members versed in science.
+These mentors use their expertise to guide teachers, students, and external participants through their Open Schooling projects.

 The aim of these projects is for students and citizens to work together scientifically in order to develop regionally feasible solution approaches.
-The acquired knowledge will then be delivered to the community.
-The sharing of results can be accomplished via short video clips, pictures, posters, flyers, newspaper articles, etc.
+The acquired knowledge is then delivered back to the community via short video clips, pictures, posters, flyers, newspaper articles, etc.

-Join us as we explore and address real-world issues through our engaging lighthouse activities.
+Join us as we explore and address real-world issues through our engaging lighthouse activities (i.e., workshops).
 Designed for all age groups, these activities dive into global challenges, from seeing how climate change affects our local forests to understanding the latest in health and tech innovations.

 Our lighthouse activities aim to make learning lifelong and fun for all.
 They’re not just events, but powerful moments that boost knowledge and togetherness.
 We’re working to make science a part of our daily lives, in our communities, and across Europe.
 Come and join us in this exciting journey!